The following standards are mandatory:

 (6) Denial of planned and required recreational activity without cause.

 (7) The denial of social or casework services, medical treatment.

 (8) The denial of religious or educational services without cause.

 (9) The deprivation of meals, although scheduled meals may be provided individually.

 (10) The denial of sleep.

 (11) The denial of shelter, clothing, bedding, or restroom facilities.

 (12) Inappropriate or intentionally painful physical restraint.

-(14) The use of chemical restraints, except by order of a physician.
+(14) The use of chemical or medical restraints.